Crabston/grav-theme-hadron/README.md

 This theme has various customization options.
 You can customize the theme by editing the theme configuration file.
 You can also customize the theme by creating a custom CSS/ SCSS file.

 ## Theme Options
 The Hadron theme has many options that can be set in the theme configuration file.
+Find all of them in the docs: [usehadron.dev/docs/theme/options](https://usehadron.dev/docs/theme/options)

-Some of the important options are:
+_Some of the important options are:_
 ```yaml
 grid-size: grid-lg          # The max-width of the theme, options include: `grid-xl`, `grid-lg`, and `grid-md`
 blog-page: /blog            # The route to the blog page